 The Festival also offers a range of other events:

 What’s new in the Art world?
 The Forum de l’actualité presents the latest news in the art world, asking curators to talk about their new exhibitions or other noteworthy affairs.
 The Forum also opens the floor for a series of round tables on issues of particular relevance.
 This year, special attention will be paid to the debate around the restitution of art objects in western museum collections to their countries of origin.

-With more than sixty sessions, including film screenings, lectures and workshops, taking place in the Ermitage cinema in Fontainebleau, the Cinema section of the Festival offers in 2020 a varied program around Japan, the Festival’s invited country, a major cycle around the theme of pleasure in the cinema, as well as a brief cycle examining links between cinema and archeology.
+With more than 35 sessions, including film screenings, lectures and workshops, taking place in the Ermitage cinema in Fontainebleau, the Cinema section of the Festival offers in 2021 a varied program around Japan, the Festival’s invited country, a major cycle around the theme of pleasure in the cinema, as well as a brief cycle examining links between cinema and archeology.

 Art Book Fair

 The « Salon du livre et de la revue d’art » allows over 80 publishers and book dealers to exhibit their finest publications including art journals and scholarly writings.
 The public is invited to come and listen authors comment on their recent work.
 Thanks to the large offer of specialized books and authors’ talks, the fair has become the most important art books event in France.

 Supported by the National ministry of education, a two-day ‘teachers lab’ for high school teachers provides special training in art historical topics related to the Festival’s theme in the form of lecture sessions and workshops.